p-costa/SNaC/README.md

 ## Synopsis

-**SNaC** is [**CaNS**](https://github.com/p-costa/CaNS) spelled backwards, and is a code for massively-parallel direct numerical simulations (DNS) of fluid flows. *SNaC* is an alias a longer and somewhat malevolent name: *Slow CaNS*.
-Despite being one to two orders of magnitude slower than *CaNS*, this code serves well as an efficient base solver for a multi-block DNS code.
+**SNaC** is [**CaNS**](https://github.com/p-costa/CaNS) spelled backwards, and is a code for massively-parallel direct numerical simulations (DNS) of fluid flows. *SNaC* is an alias a longer and somewhat malevolent name: *Slow CaNS*, as this code is one to two orders of magnitude slower than *CaNS*.
+The upside is that this *SNaC* serves well as an efficient base solver for a multi-block DNS code.

 ## News